Wait, is that even possible?

 So now that I was halfway down the rabbit hole, I had to know who Ole Hanson married after Annie and the baby passed away.
 Meanwhile, I had been unable to find any death records for Annie.
 But a look at the census for 1900 and 1910 revealed quite a bit.

 In 1900 you see Ole as the head of the household, married to Anna, with three small children.
 We know Annie must have died between 1900 and 1905, if Ole had a five year old by 1910 with his second wife.
-The 1910 census lists Lizzie J Hansen, a widow, as head of the household, with dependents Alma, Hans, and Frida, plus Caroline and John, the five-year-old.
-Based on John’s age, Ole had to have died between 1907 and 1909.
+The 1910 census lists Lizzie J Hansen, a widow, as head of the household, with dependents Alma, Hans, and Frida, plus Caroline, the five-year-old, and John, aged three.
+Based on Caroline’s age, Ole had to have died between 1907 and 1909.
 I later found his death record, and I was right; he died on August 17, 1909.

 In researching Lizzie (Elise), I discovered that she, too, had been married before.
 Her first husband, Hans Nelsen, whom she married in 1884, tragically took his own life in 1887, the year after their son Alfred was born.
 For that piece of information, I went to Newspapers.com, after reading a comment about Hans on a public family tree on Ancestry.
 They didn’t have a source to quote, but I found it.